-Grammar Vs. Punctuation: What’s the Difference?
+Grammar and Punctuation: What’s the Difference?

 A question mark (?) makes it clear that a sentence isn’t simply a statement, but a question.

-An exclamation point (!) changes the tone of a sentence to convey emotions like excitement, enthusiasm, or urgency.
+An exclamation mark (!) changes the tone of a sentence to convey emotions like excitement, enthusiasm, or urgency.
+(Also, it's sometimes called an exclamation point.)

 There are ten more punctuation marks you can add to your sentences as they become more complicated.
 But a strong grasp of these first four will cover most of your writing.